B. N. Srikrishna: Mumbai Riots 1992 case

 The Bombay Riots usually refers to the riots in Mumbai, in December 1992 and January 1993, in which around 900 people died.
 The riots were mainly due to escalations of hostilities after large scale protests (which were initially peaceful, but eventually turned violent) by Muslims in reaction to the 1992 Babri Masjid Demolition by Hindu Karsevaks in Ayodhya.
-Srikrishna, then a relatively junior judge of the Bombay High Court, accepted the uphill task of investigating the causes of the riots, something that many of his colleagues had turned down.
-For five years, until 1998, he examined victims, witnesses, and alleged perpetrators.
-Detractors came initially from left-secular quarters who were wary of a judge who was a devout and practising Hindu.
-The commission was disbanded by the Shiv Sena-led government in January 1996 and on public opposition was later reconssions of Inquiry Act.
-As an Inquiry is not a court of law (even if it conducts proceedings like one) and the report of an inquiry is not binding on governments, Srikrishna's recommendations cannot be directly enforced.
+Srikrishna, then a judge of the Bombay High Court, accepted the task of investigating the causes of the riots.
+The Committee examined victims, witnesses, and alleged perpetrators for five years, until 1998.
+The commission was disbanded by the Shiv Sena-led government in January 1996.
+However, on public opposition, the committee was later reconstituted.
+In 1998, the Committee delivered its findings.
+However, as an inquiry is not a court of law, its report is not binding on governments.
+Thus, the recommendations cannot be directly enforced.
 To this date, the recommendations of the Commission have neither been accepted nor acted upon by the Government of Maharashtra.